 Inarguably, Singapore is an ideal Asian destination for any kind of holiday.
-Nature escapes, romantic interlude, kid friendly vacations, leisure, and retail therapy – you have a list of amazing experiences of your choice to look forward to in Singapore.
+Nature escapes, romantic interlude, kid-friendly vacations, leisure, and retail therapy – you have a list of amazing experiences of your choice to look forward to in Singapore.
 However, Singapore has only two main seasons – wet and dry.
-The country is hot and humid throughout the year with monsoon spells on certain months.
+The country is hot and humid throughout the year with monsoon spells in certain months.
 So what should one do if traveling during monsoon months?
-Absolutely nothing to worry as Singapore has loads of indoor creative activities and attractions to keep you entertained on gloomy rainy days.
+Absolutely nothing to worry about as Singapore has loads of indoor creative activities and attractions to keep you entertained on gloomy rainy days.
 Here’s a list of things to do in Singapore on a drizzling day.
+Tourist secrets of things to do in Asia.

 Go Museum and Gallery hopping.